VPNL/bbfloc_v2.0/README.md

 ## notes on getting psychopy to actually work on your mac
+- we strongly recommend using psychopy version 2023.2.3 - any other versions give us wonky errors and crash the experiment prematurely
 - if you get an iohub crash error: go to privacy and security in your System settings -> go to accessibility -> allow psychopy to control your laptop